 In the past, we have trained doctor’s receptionists, healthcare assistants, private individuals, scientists, PhD students & medical students and we have worked with some of the major universities and healthcare organisations in the country.

-The UK Level 3 NOCN Certificate and Diploma awards in Phlebotomy are recognised by NARIC Ireland and are comparable to awards at Level 5 on the Irish National Framework of Qualifications.
-Upon successful completion of the course you will be awarded two certificates:
+The NOCN Level 3 Award in Introduction to Phlebotomy is recognised by NARIC Ireland and is comparable to awards at Level 5 on the Irish National Framework of Qualifications.
+The course focuses on 2 units:

 This course is internally and externally verified and has a duration of 16 hours contact time and requires a similar period of home study.